mldbai/mldb/container_files/public_html/doc/builtin/functions/DistTableGetStats.md

-# Dist Table Get Stats Function
+# Distribution Table Get Statistics Function

 Functions of this type do a lookup in a statistical table trained using the
 ![](%%doclink distTable.train procedure) and return the statistics (count, avg, std, min, max)